JoelM26/Whale_Watchers/README.md

 # Whale_Watchers

 Whale_Watchers is a web application that pulls data from an API and uses that data to display migratory patterns and locations of various whale species, primarily the Orca whale.
+To visit the site, go to: https://joelm26.github.io/Whale_Watchers/

 ## Motivation